History maker.

 Holder of many other of New Zealand regional titles

-Rianna O’Meara-Hunt is 22, lives just outside of Wellington, New Zealand, is furiously competitive on the track, and a quiet humble achiever off of it.
+Rianna O’Meara-Hunt from Wellington, New Zealand is 22 and has recently relocated to the UK to help achieve her long term racing goals.
+She is furiously competitive on track, but a quiet humble achiever off of it.

-Rianna’s aspirations are about more than just cars and race tracks… they of course include continuing to create history, but by doing so, Rianna hopes to provide the opportunity to motivate and create change to inspire young people in all walks of life, to sit up and take notice, and to believe that with hard work, self belief and determination, they too can achieve.
+Rianna’s aspirations are about more than just cars and race tracks… they of course include continuing to create history, but by doing so, Rianna hopes to motivate and create change and to inspire young people in all walks of life to sit up and take notice, and to believe that with hard work, self belief and determination, they too can achieve.

 Inspiration, positive social change and the breaking down of barriers: all of these things can be fulfilled through the writing of Rianna’s story and realisation of her dreams.